tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 This is how a STAR format bullet point in a tech resume would look like

-- "Worked with three other engineers in the mobile team (situation) to fix slow loading issues (task).
-Optimized GraphQL request waterfalls (action) and reduced page loading time by 10% (result)."
+- Worked with three other engineers in the mobile team (situation) to fix slow loading issues (task).
+Optimized GraphQL request waterfalls (action) and reduced page loading time by 10% (result).

 This could have been summarized in Google XYZ formula as

-- "Reduced mobile page loading time (X) by 10% (Y) from optimizing GraphQL request waterfalls (Z)"
+- Reduced mobile page loading time (X) by 10% (Y) from optimizing GraphQL request waterfalls (Z)

 The advantage of Google XYZ formula is that you put your achievement in front, where it is most likely read.
 The situation and task is not the most important information in the story (though you might want to postface your bullet point that you worked "with three other engineers").

 However, in interviews, STAR format provide a structure for you to build your story.
-It is also easier to insert additional detail into the story - for example how did you triage the cause of the slow loading times.
+It is also easier to insert additional detail into the story - for example how did you triage the cause of the slow loading times, the challenges that you have faced.

-The setting of the resume screen and the interview session is different.
+The recommendations here is different because the setting of the resume screen and the interview session is different.
-In resume screen time is limited and hiring managers are trying to find a reason to accept or reject your resume, whereas in interviews you should have their full attention.
+In resume screen, time is limited and hiring managers are trying to find a reason to accept or reject your resume, whereas in interviews you should have their full attention.